 Two-dimensional (2D) vertical heterojunctions possess peculiar electronic and optoelectronic properties according to their complementary composition, ultrathin thickness, and unique geometry.
-However, it is still a challenge to synthesize the 2D vertical heterojunctions based on non-layered materials due to strong covalent bonds and abundant surface dangling bonds.
+However, it is still a challenge to synthesize 2D vertical heterojunctions based on non-layered materials due to strong covalent bonds and abundant surface dangling bonds.
 Here we developed a partial cation exchange method for the synthesis of 2D vertical Cu2S/CdS heterojunctions.
-The large-size and single-crystalline CdS nanosheets prepared by a van der Waals epitaxy method served as host lattices for cation exchange reactions.
-The evolution of the nanosheets in terms of their morphology, composition and crystal structure were elaborately characterized.
+Large-size and single-crystalline CdS nanosheets prepared by a van der Waals epitaxy method served as host lattices for cation exchange reactions.
+The evolution of the nanosheets in terms of their morphology, composition and crystal structure was elaborately characterized.
 The as-prepared 2D vertical heterojunctions have two-layer ultra-thin structures and form large-area junctions at their interfaces.
-Under the light irradiation, the photogenerated electron-hole pairs can be quickly separated under the electric field of the junction region, minimizing the possibility of charge recombination.
-As a result, the device based on 2D vertical Cu2S/CdS heterojunction exhibits a higher photoelectric conversion capability compared with the device based on single-component 2D CdS or Cu2S Schottky junction.
-Our work opens up opportunities to explore the 2D vertical heterojunctions based on non-layered materials for high-performance optoelectronic devices.
+Under light irradiation, the photogenerated electron–hole pairs can be quickly separated under the electric field in the junction region, minimizing the possibility of charge recombination.
+As a result, the device based on 2D vertical Cu2S/CdS heterojunctions exhibits a higher photoelectric conversion capability compared with the device based on single-component 2D CdS or Cu2S Schottky junctions.
+Our work opens up opportunities to explore 2D vertical heterojunctions based on non-layered materials for high-performance optoelectronic devices.